fastrgv/ada-sdl2/README.md

 	b) libio_h.ads
 	c) sdl_events_h.ads
 5) the contents of sdl_h.ads was moved into sdl.ads
 6) stdio_h.ads was omitted, as well as several other generated specs that seemed unused.
-Thus, the resulting binding may be incomplete.
-I believe that new versions of SDL2 are backward compatible, so this binding may be adequate indefinitely.
+And, I believe that new versions of SDL2 are backward compatible, so this binding may be adequate indefinitely.
 7) types defined in files x86_64_linux* were replaced by types from interfaces.c.

+Note that this binding is used in my apps "AdaGate" and "AdaVenture".

 --------------------------------
 August 2018